awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MySQL.md

 ## Connecting to a Database on a DB Instance Running the MySQL Database Engine<a name="CHAP_GettingStarted.Connecting.MySQL"></a>

 Once Amazon RDS provisions your DB instance, you can use any standard SQL client application to connect to a database on the DB instance\.
 In this example, you connect to a database on a MySQL DB instance using MySQL monitor commands\.
 One GUI\-based application you can use to connect is MySQL Workbench; for more information, go to the [ Download MySQL Workbench](http://dev.mysql.com/downloads/workbench/) page\.
 For more information on using MySQL, go to the [MySQL documentation](http://dev.mysql.com/doc/)\.
+For information about installing MySQL \(including the MySQL client\), see [Installing and Upgrading MySQL](https://dev.mysql.com/doc/refman/8.0/en/installing.html)\.

  **To connect to a database on a DB instance using MySQL monitor**